dmitrizzle/chat-bubble/README.md

 Now open this file in your browser.
 Done!

 ## Demos & more usage examples:
-1. [Basic example](https://dmitrizzle.github.io/chat-bubble/examples/1-basics.html): see how the code above looks in browser.
+1. [BASIC EXAMPLE](https://dmitrizzle.github.io/chat-bubble/examples/1-basics.html): see how the code above looks in browser.
 2. [Custom starting point](https://dmitrizzle.github.io/chat-bubble/examples/2-custom-starting-point.html): what if you wanted to resume conversation from somewhere other than required `ice:{}` starting point?
 This is how you'd do it.
-3. [Keyboard input](https://dmitrizzle.github.io/chat-bubble/examples/3-keyboard-input.html): a basic plugin-like structure that lets you implement your own keyboard input and text recognition (though it does not process natural language).
+3. [Keyboard Input](https://dmitrizzle.github.io/chat-bubble/examples/3-keyboard-input.html): a basic plugin-like structure that lets you implement your own keyboard input and text recognition (though it does not process natural language).
 4. [Run scripts](https://dmitrizzle.github.io/chat-bubble/examples/4-run-scripts.html): your bot's replies can do things.
 Not only it could say something, but it could point your user towards an action, or perform it by running JavaScript.
 5. Natural Language Classifier implementation (coming soon)
 6. [Advanced Flows](https://dmitrizzle.github.io/chat-bubble/examples/6-advanced-flows.html): logical branches, recurring references, contextual guidance.